-Important: to identify outliers in XSCALEd data, you should use the -w option.
-Otherwise, a and b are adjusted such that the sigmas are very high, which reduces the delta-CC1/2 signal.
+Important: to more clearly identify outliers in XSCALEd data, you may want use the -w option.
+This can be helpful since the a and b parameters of the error model are adjusted by XSCALE such that the sigmas are very high, which reduces the delta-CC1/2 signal.

 A complete description of how to process serial crystallography data with XDS/XSCALE is given in SSX.
 A program that implements the method of Brehm and Diederichs (2014) and theory of Diederichs (2017) is xscale_isocluster.

 Correlation against a reference data set (-r <reference> option)